Small-loss bounds for online learning with partial information: High-probability bounds for pure bandits and fixed graphs

-In this section we focus our attention on proving improved guarantees for most of the settings considered in the previous section when our framework is applied on specific full-information algorithms.
-In Section \ref{ssec:optimal_bandit}, we present an optimal high-probability $\widetilde{\bigO}(\sqrt{L^{\star}})$ bound for the classical bandit feedback answering an open question of Neu \cite{Neu2015_implicit}, combining our analysis with the Multiplicative weights algorithm.
-In Section \ref{ssec:optimal_semi_bandits}, we apply our framework to the Follow the Perturbed Leader algorithm and show how to obtain optimal high-probability small-loss guarantees for semi-bandits, answering open questions raised in \cite{Neu15_semibandits,Neu2015_implicit}.
-In Section \ref{ssec:clique_partition}, we return on a general graph-based feedback but restrict our attention on fixed feedback graphs -- for this case, we provide an optimal dependence on $L^{\star}$ at the expense of a dependence on the minimum clique partition instead of the independence number.
-Finally, in Section \ref{ssec:optimal_shifting_apxreg}, we show how one can derive optimal approximate regret guarantees for shifting comparators.
+In this section, we show how combining the aforementioned black-box framework with properties of particular full-information algorithms leads to optimal dependence on the loss of the best arm $L^{\star}$ for important special feedback settings.
+In particular, in Section~\ref{ssec:optimal_bandit}, we present an optimal high-probability $\widetilde{\bigO}(\sqrt{L^{\star}})$ bound for the classical bandit feedback setting, answering an open question of Neu \cite{Neu15_semibandits} using exponential weights as the full-information algorithm.
+In Section~\ref{ssec:clique_partition}, we extend this guarantee to the graph-based feedback setting for the case where the graph but restrict our attention on fixed feedback graphs --- for this case we provide an optimal dependence on $L^{\star}$ at the expense of a dependence on the minimum clique partition instead of the independence number; as we discuss in Section~\ref{sec:conclusions}, going beyond fixed graphs and clique partition is probably the most interesting open direction from our work.
+Finally, in the next section (Section~\ref{ssec:semi_bandits_black_box}), we show how using a variant of follow the perturbed leader as full-feedback algorithm can lead to optimal high-probability guarantees for a different feedback setting, combinatorial semi-bandits, answering open questions raised in \cite{Neu15_semibandits,Neu2015_implicit}.